A Comprehensive List Updated for 2020

 Wedding Venues South Wales | Wedding Venues Cardiff | Wedding Venues Newport | Wedding Venues Bridgend | Wedding Venues Swansea | Wedding Venues Chepstow | Gower Wedding Venues | Wedding Venues Pembrokeshire | Wedding Venues Monmouth | Wedding Venues Camarthan | Gower Wedding Venues | Wedding Venues near Brecon

 So this started out as a page for what we feel are the Best Wedding Venues In South Wales, but that’s is so subjective and usually based on which venue fed us best (joking, slightly) so it’s turned into a huge compilation of wedding venues in South Wales.

-Finding the right wedding venue is almost as important as finding the right wedding photographers and videographers.
+Finding the right wedding venue is almost as important as finding the right wedding photographer and videographer.
 It took us a while, but we’ve managed to compile a list of the current wedding venues in South Wales.
 We’ve photographed at the majority of them, oh gosh, just realised how many weddings we must have covered… Wow, we’ve been busy over the years!

 If this list helps you at all, let us know.

 Wedding Venues Near Me | South Wales Wedding Venues

 Wedding Venues In South Wales Cardiff